-Nicola Amadora: very, it you know, include to humanity or bear humanity is included a lot.
-Sometimes that consciousness, spiritual talk is so removed from this is the consciousness and here’s your humanity.
+Nicola Amadora: very, it you know, they include to humanity or bear humanity is included in that.
+Sometimes that consciousness spiritual talk is so removed from this is the consciousness and here’s your humanity.
 Yeah.
-But this is this vessel.
-This humanity is this utter vulnerability. ality and intimacy is the is it?
+But this is this vessel, this humanity.
+Is this at a vulnerable loyalty and intimacy is the is it?

 Rick Archer: Yeah.
 You know, I mean, if if it’s true, and it is that, you know, it’s all consciousness and we are one, one person ultimately, that appears one ocean that appears as separate waves and so on, then then everything that is taking place in the world is taking place within us.
 And, you know, the fact that some what, how many million people are in prison in the United States a larger percentage per capita than any nation in the world by far.
-And that there’s things like, you know, that came out of the news, Amnesty International just revealed that there’s this prison in Damascus, where 13,000 people have been hanged in recent years and, and all these people have been tortured, and all that stuff.
+And there’s things like, you know, that came out of the news, Amnesty International just revealed that there’s this prison in Damascus, where 13,000 people have been hanged in recent years, and, and all these people are being tortured, and all that stuff.
 I mean, that kind of thing.
 We may not be aware of it, you know, these, it might be kind of out of sight, out of mind, that all these people are stuck in those situations, but it’s very much part of our own personal consciousness.
-It’s happening within me, and within you and within, within all of us and, and if it’s like a malignant cancer that we’re not aware of, or something, but it’s still doing its thing, and it may be spreading, and we’re not going to really be healthy until until that malignancy has been has been cured.
+It’s happening within me, and within you and within, within all of us.
+And if it’s like a malignant cancer that we’re not aware of, or something, but it’s still doing its thing, and it may be spreading, and we’re not going to really be healthy until until that malignancy has been has been cured.

-Rick Archer: I have a friend who does that you know, he I guess I won’t mention his name because he told me that privately but he’s he’s a spiritual teacher whom I’ve interviewed and and very sweet guy and he just says he pretty much cries every day when he watches the news or many many other things and he’s not like some moody, mushy kind of guy.
-He’s very clear very strong.
-But he just feels things so deeply and yet he has the capacity to feel them and you know, not be thrown off kilter by the by that.
+Rick Archer: Yeah, I did.
+And that doesn’t happen that often.
+You know, I’m not the type that just sort of cries easily but but every 10 years, something really moves me every day I have a friend who does that, you know, he I guess I won’t mention his name because he told me that privately but he’s he’s a spiritual teacher whom I’ve interviewed and, and very sweet guy and he just says he pretty much cries every day when he watches the news or many, many other things.
+And he’s not like some moody, mushy kind of guy.
+He’s very clear, very strong.
+But he just feels things so deeply and yet he has the capacity to feel them and you know, not be thrown off kilter by that by that.

-Rick Archer: Yeah.
-This brings up an interesting question, actually.
+Rick Archer: Yeah, this brings up an interesting question, actually.
 And that is, Can such openness and vulnerability be actually intentionally cultured?
 Or is it more that some people are wired that way and some people aren’t.

 Nicola Amadora: So in my experience in working with people, and then for my own self, too, I you can you can cultivate that.
 Some people are naturally wired more into the, you know, into that area, but you can definitely cultivate it.
-It’s, it’s, it just takes a bit courage and it takes some skillful means to be able to open it and to allow it to.
+It’s, it’s, it just takes a bit courage and then takes some skillful means to be able to open it and to allow it to.
 And then, but you definitely can.
 No question.
 Yeah.

 Rick Archer: Yeah.
 Now, that’s an interesting point, too.
 I mean, so many things we could talk about.
-But some people say, Well, get rid of ego, destroy your ego.
+But some people say, well get rid of ego, destroy your ego.
 But there are definitely certain spiritual traditions say, yeah, that that may come at some point.
-But first, you have to build it up and make sure it’s, you know, really a healthy one, before you can talk about going beyond it.
+But first, you have to build it up and make sure it’s, you know, really a healthy one.
+Before you can talk about going beyond it.

 Nicola Amadora: Yeah, for me, it’s like I have this.
-I see it as the lotus flower yet.
-The open heart, it’s a lotus flower, but it has its roots really deep in the earth in the mud.
-And then when you really solid ground, you know, like COVID, you know, really grounded here.
-In that what is life sustaining?
-That holds me that gives me a normal strength and feel like I’m a tree.
+I see it as the lotus flower yet in the open heart.
+It’s the lotus flower.
+But it has its roots really deep in the earth in the mud.
+And then when you really solid ground, you know, like COVID Bina really grounded here, in that what is life sustaining?
+That holds me that gives me enormous strength and feel like I’m, I’m a tree.
 You know, when I walk into WalMart, I still feel open.
 I actually don’t walk into Walmart.

 Rick Archer: Use one of those little motorized carts, right.